Amusement arcade: Video games

 The video games are typically in arcade cabinets.
 The most common kind are uprights, tall boxes with a monitor and controls in front.
 Customers insert coins or tokens into the machines (or, in newer models, use credit cards or mobile devices) and stand in front of them to play the game.
 These traditionally were the most popular arcade format, although presently American arcades make much more money from deluxe driving games and ticket redemption games.
 However, Japanese arcades, while also heavily featuring deluxe games, continue to do well with traditional JAMMA arcade video games.

 Some machines, such as Ms. Pac-Man and Joust, are occasionally in smaller boxes with a flat, clear glass or acrylic glass top; the player sits at the machine playing it, looking down.
 This style of arcade game is known as a cocktail-style arcade game table or tabletop arcade machine, since they were first popularized in bars and pubs.
 For two player games on this type of machine, the players sit on opposite sides with the screen flipped upside down for each player.
 A few cocktail-style games had players sitting next to rather than across from one another.
-Both Joust and Gun Fight had these type of tables.
+Both Joust and Gun Fight had these types of tables.

-Racing games

 Some arcade games, such as racing games, are designed to be sat in or on.
 These types of games are sometimes referred to as sit-down games.
 Sega and Namco are two of the largest manufacturers of these types of arcade games.